agarwalvipin/open_cfa/LOS/FRA/Reading 28.md

 ### **General Principles**

-[cite\_start]Expense recognition is governed by the **matching principle**, which dictates that expenses should be recognized in the same period as the revenues they help generate[cite: 3810].
+[cite\_start]Expense recognition is governed by the **matching principle**, which dictates that expenses should be recognized in the same period as the revenues they help generate.
 This is crucial for accurately measuring a company's profitability.

 ### **Specific Expense Recognition Applications**

-  * [cite\_start]**Cost of Goods Sold (COGS):** When a retailer like **Reliance Retail** sells a product, the cost of that product is recognized as COGS at the time of sale, not when the inventory was purchased[cite: 3812].
+  * [cite\_start]**Cost of Goods Sold (COGS):** When a retailer like **Reliance Retail** sells a product, the cost of that product is recognized as COGS at the time of sale, not when the inventory was purchased.
-  * [cite\_start]**Warranty Costs:** When a company like **Bajaj Auto** sells a motorcycle with a warranty, it must estimate the future warranty costs and recognize them as an expense in the period of the sale[cite: 3814].
+  * [cite\_start]**Warranty Costs:** When a company like **Bajaj Auto** sells a motorcycle with a warranty, it must estimate the future warranty costs and recognize them as an expense in the period of the sale.
 This is an example of matching an estimated expense to the revenue it helped generate.
   * **Depreciation:** When **Infosys** buys a new office building, the cost of the building is not expensed immediately.
 Instead, it is capitalized as an asset and then depreciated over its useful life.
 The annual depreciation charge is an expense that reflects the portion of the asset's cost used up in that period.

 ### **Capitalizing vs. Expensing**

 This is a critical concept.

-  * [cite\_start]**Capitalizing:** An expenditure is capitalized if it's expected to provide a future economic benefit over multiple accounting periods[cite: 3827]. [cite\_start]The cost is recorded as an asset on the balance sheet and then expensed over time (e.g., through depreciation or amortization)[cite: 3829].
+  * [cite\_start]**Capitalizing:** An expenditure is capitalized if it's expected to provide a future economic benefit over multiple accounting periods. [cite\_start]The cost is recorded as an asset on the balance sheet and then expensed over time (e.g., through depreciation or amortization).
-  * [cite\_start]**Expensing:** If the future economic benefit is unlikely or uncertain, the expenditure is expensed in the period incurred[cite: 3828].
+  * [cite\_start]**Expensing:** If the future economic benefit is unlikely or uncertain, the expenditure is expensed in the period incurred.

 **Impact of Capitalizing vs. Expensing:**